Greece Moments Greece Moments

 Chalki bunte Häuser Rhodos Urlaub

-Once donated by exiled Chalciots, the Roloi (Greek for clock tower) was restored again in 2022 and now shows its most beautiful side.
-Before the restoration, it was even possible to climb the upper floors.
-We could not find out whether this will be possible again in the future.
+Once donated by exiled Chalciots, the Roloi (Greek for clock tower) was restored in 2022 and now looks better than ever.
+Before the restoration, it was even possible to climb to the upper floors.
+We couldn’t find out whether this will be possible again in the future.

-Directly opposite is the stylish Halki Town Hall.
+Directly opposite stands the stylish Halki Town Hall.
 Bright white with pastel blue doors and windows, the neoclassical building immediately catches the eye.
-At night, the town hall and the clock tower are atmospherically illuminated.
+At night, both the town hall and the clock tower are beautifully illuminated.

 Chalki Rathaus Uhrenturm